-A Scholarship entitles the recipient to a waiver of tuition for one academic year (2 semesters/ 30 credit hours) until graduation.

-The Scholarship does not cover either overloads or courses taken in the Summer terms.
-The Student must enroll for two successive semesters and carry a full load of academic credits (12 to 16 hours) each semester.
-Scholarships are renewed on a yearly basis and students are expected to maintain a Grade point Average of 3.0 or above by the end of each academic year.
+The Scholarship entitles the recipient to a waiver of tuition (25%, 50% or 100%) for one academic year (two semesters) until graduation.
+The Scholarship does not cover courses taken in the Summer terms.The Student must enroll for two successive semesters and carry a full load of academic credits (6 to 9 credit hours) each semester.
+Scholarships are renewed on a yearly basis and students are expected to maintain a Grade Point Average of 3.0 or above by the end of each academic year.
 Failure to comply with any of the above could result in the withdrawal of the scholarship.